robang74/redfishos/forum/quick-start-guide.md

 About `dnsmasq` integration with `connman`, read this `Patch Manager` patch description ([here](https://coderus.openrepos.net/pm2/project/dnsmasq-connman-integration))

+> :warning: **ATTENTION**
+>
-> <small>**ATTENTION**: despite the `Patch Manager` is not the right tool for this kind of patches but the `dnsmasq` and `connman` `RPM`s should be fixed instead, this patch seems working reliably as long as the systemd services start-up order is not changed far away from the factory default.
+> <small>despite the `Patch Manager` is not the right tool for this kind of patches but the `dnsmasq` and `connman` `RPM`s should be fixed instead, this patch seems working reliably as long as the systemd services start-up order is not changed far away from the factory default.
 Rarely, because this patch is not applied unless `Patch Manager` will complete is job, sometimes the `connman` and `dnsmasq` services will start before their `.service` files have been patched and therefore the system will not be able to resolv the domain names.
 Moreover, the network restart from `SailFish Utilities` cannot solve the issue (unless patched) and also rebooting might not solve it but usually does unless `systemd` is far away the factory configuration.</small>

 ----